CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Who stands to lose from this?
 JPL and contractors.

 This shows the common theme with NASA projects: entrenched interests that are not aligned with the goals of NASA.

-*With <a href="https://www.youtube.com/watch?v=OoJsPvmFixU">Smarter Every Day's latest video</a>, it seems much of the personal push from engineers is good hearted.
-It's only when the government gets involved that degeneracy ensues .
-Also, Destin makes the mistake of simplifing the architecture at the expense of the mission.

 ‎